Who We Are

 Delivering energy and cost savings for Oregonians

-- Immediate savings: Since 2002, utility customers participating in our programs have saved more than $1.3 billion on their energy bills.
+- Direct benefit for participants: Since 2002, utility customers participating in our programs have saved $1.7 billion on their utility bills.

-Energy Trust also delivers significant economic and environmental benefits.
-Independent economic analysis shows that since 2002, Energy Trust has cumulatively added $2.7 billion to the local economy, including $793 million in wages, $155 million in small business income and 2,200 full-time jobs lasting a decade.* Our network of more than 2,700 trade ally contractors and allied professionals contributes to local economies across the state.
+In addition to energy cost savings, our work delivers significant economic benefits.
+An independent analysis shows that since 2002, Energy Trust has added $3 billion to Oregon’s economy, including $930 million in wages, $180 million in small business income and 2,500 full-time jobs lasting a decade.
+Our network of more than 2,700 trade ally contractors and allied professionals contributes to local economies across the state.

 To provide comprehensive, sustainable energy efficiency, conservation and renewable energy solutions to those we serve.